-- See a writing handbook or other standard guide for accepted forms of documentation. - Point out agreements and disagreements between sources on important points. - W Work out your own organization of material gleaned from research. - When in doubt whether your acknowledgment is proper and adequate, consult your instructor.
+- See a writing handbook or other standard guide for accepted forms of documentation. - Use more than one source for information, if at all possible. - Point out agreements and disagreements between sources on important points. - Work out your own organization of material gleaned from research. - When in doubt whether your acknowledgment is proper and adequate, consult your instructor.
 If possible, show the instructor both the sources and a draft of the paper in which you are using them.